Filter Options

 How much does a 4-day safari in the Masai Mara cost?

 “There are several variables that determine the overall price of safari packages to the Masai Mara.
 Prices of 4-day budget tours in the Masai Mara mostly range between US$420 to US$900 per person.
 Mid-range tours mostly range between US$850 to US$1,500 per person, while luxury tours start at about US$1,000 per person.
 You can use the filters on SafariBookings to narrow down your preferences and find tours that meet your requirements.
-The biggest factor determining the price of a safari is the level of accommodation.
+The biggest factor determining the price of a safari is the level of accommodations.
 This will ultimately categorize tours as being budget, mid-range or luxury.
 Shared tours are usually cheaper than private tours.
 This is especially the case for single travelers.
 On a 4-day trip you might want to consider a fly-in safari, but these are considerably more expensive than road safaris.
 Check out the seasons too; low-season prices can be favorable and while you’ll probably get some rain at this time, it’s when the scenery is at its best.
 Always request a few quotes before making a final decision.”

 5